RedChainLab/Reliability-Is-Blind-Collective-Incentives/2024-07-01_Game-Theoretic-Model-of-the-System/01-Current-System-Naive-Game-Theoric-Model.md

 | **S** | (0, <u>0</u>, <u>-(Cost<sub>c</sub> + Slash<sub>c</sub>)</u>) | (<u>0</u>, <u>0</u>, <u>-(Cost<sub>c</sub> + Slash<sub>c</sub>)</u>) |
 | **F** | (<u>0</u>, <u>0</u>, <u>-(Cost<sub>c</sub> + Slash<sub>c</sub>)</u>) | (<u>0</u>, <u>0</u>, <u>-(Cost<sub>c</sub> + Slash<sub>c</sub>)</u>) |

-These matrix shows the payoffs for the Requester and dApp Provider based on their strategies.
+These matrices show the payoffs for the Requester and Assets Provider based on their strategies.

-After working on each matrix independantly, we compare both matrix cell by cell and underline the best payoff for the requester.
+After working on each matrix independently, we compare both matrices cell by cell and underline the best payoff for the requester.

-From these, we can see that the pure Nash Equilibrium are:
+From these, we can see that the pure Nash Equilibria are:
 (S, S, S)
 (S, F, F)
 (F, S, F)